Map with money

 It’s worth looking out for any caps on cash withdrawals though – some are per day but some are per month.

-- Virgin Money M Plus debit card (Mastercard) – Unlike its credit cards, the Virgin Money M Plus debit card will give you fee-free spending anywhere in the world.
-The current account also benefits from a 2.02% AER in-credit interest rate.
-There’s a switching offer on at the moment as well.
+• Virgin Money M Plus debit card (Mastercard) – Unlike its credit cards, the Virgin Money M Plus debit card will give you fee-free spending anywhere in the world.
+The current account also benefits from a 1% AER in-credit interest rate on balances up to £1,000.

 Alternatives to credit and debit cards